Services & Rates

 BALANCING BLEND (VALOR) contains oils of spruce, rosewood, blue tansy, and frankincense in an almond oil base.
 Gentle and soothing, it helps balance bodily electricity and stimulates spinal realignment.
 Affects the limbic system in a way that may improve one’s self-image, enhance one's feelings of confidence, courage and self-esteem.
 Contains esters, monoterpenes, and sesquiterpenes.

 OREGANO (Origanum Vulgare) One of the most powerful antimicrobial essential oil.
 Research at Weber State University demonstrated 99% kill rate against in vitro colonies of Streptococcus pneumonia.
-High in phenylpropanoids, which cleanse cellular receptors sites.
+High in phenylpropanoids, which are known to help cleanse cellular receptors sites.

-THYME (Thymus Vulgaris) Antiseptic, immune enhancing, supportive of body's natural defenses.
+THYME (Thymus Vulgaris) May be used as an antiseptic, immune enhancing, supportive of body's natural defenses.
 Thyme has been used to combat the bacteria that causes anthrax.
 High in phenylpropanoids.

 BASIL (Ocimum basilicum) May be relaxing to both voluntary muscles and to the involuntary muscles as well.
 Voluntary muscles include all of the motor muscles of the arms, legs, back, abdomen, neck and face.
 May improve sense of taste and smell.
 High in phenolic ethers (estragole and anethole).